Skeletonxf/rust2d/README.md

 **Rust2d** is a utility library that allows [Love2D](https://love2d.org/) (a popular Lua-based 2D game framework) to offload preformance critical code from Lua to Rust.
 By compiling Rust code as a DLL and calling it from Lua via LuaJIT’s FFI, Rust2d brings the speed and extensive crate ecosystem of Rust to your Lua games and applications.

 > **Why Rust?**
 > Rust offers a modern language with a powerful package manager (Cargo), memory safety, and access to a huge ecosystem of libraries.
-By bridging Rust and Lua, you can write performance-critical code in Rust while keeping your game logic in Lua.
+By bridging Rust and Lua, you can write preformance critical code in Rust while keeping your game logic in Lua.

 ---